KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 ## Introduction ##

-The **Start a process** rule allows you to dynamically **start a new instance** of a different process, or a new instance of the same process, or **update an existing process instance** from a chosen process.
+The **Start a process** rule allows you to dynamically **start a new instance** of a different process, or a new instance of the same process, or **updates an existing process instance** from a chosen process.

 For example if we have an 'Onboarding' process, our **primary process** that involves many different tasks like generating documentation, and sending out emails to managers, HR and new trainers, we could have a **secondary process** called 'Send email process' which sends out these automated emails for a new user once the 'Onboarding process'  starts.
 You can **transfer field data** from the Onboarding process to the new process instance for 'Send email process'.
 You can also **update the secondary process instance**, once you have the **ID** for the process instance, see step 5 below in [How to get started].